kev0960/ModooCode/md/inst/vrsqrt14ps.md

 EVEX.128 encoded version: The source operand is a XMM register, a 128-bit memory location, or a 128-bit vector broadcasted from a 32-bit memory location.
 The destination operand is a XMM register, conditionally updated using writemask k1.

 The `VRSQRT14PS` instruction is not affected by the rounding control bits in the MXCSR register.
 When a source value is a 0.0, an $$\infty$$ with the sign of the source value is returned.
 When the source operand is an +$$\infty$$ then +ZERO value is returned.
 A denormal source value is treated as zero only if DAZ bit is set in MXCSR.
 Otherwise it is treated correctly and performs the approximation with the specified masked response.
-When a source value is a negative value (other than 0.0) a floating-point QNaN_indefinite is returned.
+When a source value is a negative value (other than 0.0) a floating-point QNaN\esc{_}indefinite is returned.
 When a source value is an SNaN or QNaN, the SNaN is converted to a QNaN or the source QNaN is returned.

 MXCSR exception flags are not affected by this instruction and floating-point exceptions are not reported.